A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Conclusion and Future Work

 \section{Conclusion and Future Work}

+This work presents a benchmark suite of 36 models for classifying malignant and benign voice pathologies based on patients' voice, demographics, and symptoms.
+The classification pipeline used in this work can be used for future work with each element changed to optimize model performance.
+We also suggest standardized model evaluation techniques to allow the easier comparison of results within this research area.

-This work presents 36 models for classifying malignant and benign voice pathologies based on patients' speech, demographics, and symptoms.
-We report the model's performance, inference times, and statistical tests comparing classifier performance to patient demographics.
-All training and evaluation code, pre-trained models, and figure generation are available in a public repository for use as a baseline so that future work may be improved.
+For the 36 presented models we report the model's predictive performance, statistical fairness tests, and inference times.
+All training and evaluation code, trained models, and figure generation are available in a public repository for use as a baseline so that future work may be improved.
+All models are trained and tested on publicly available datasets meaning that these results can be directly reproduced.
+The availability of code allows for further evaluation on future datasets and for these models to be used as a baseline for future researchers to work from.

-We find that while voice alone can be used to classify benign and malignant patients, the addition of demographic and symptom data improves classifier performance (69.1\% balanced accuracy with voice only, 83.7\% balanced accuracy with voice, demographics, and symptoms).
-We also find that while these classifiers may perform well on a holdout test set, performance degrades on external data.
+The results of our models show that while voice alone can be used to classify benign and malignant patients, the addition of demographic and symptom data improves classifier performance (69.1\% balanced accuracy with voice only, 83.7\% balanced accuracy with voice, demographics, and symptoms).
+We also evaluate the performance of these models on an external test set and find that while there is some loss in performance, it is not significant showing that these models are generalizable.

+When comparing these results to other work using the same datasets to perform the same classification task we find that our methods outperform more complex deep learning methods.
+The most significant performance improvement is that of the model using audio features only achieving an increase in balanced accuracy of 14.6\% on the holdout test set and 17.3\% on the external test set.
+These results show that these simpler machine learning algorithms when combined with feature extraction can outperform deep learning methods.

+We also evaluated the practicality of these models in terms of clinical implementation.
+First we used statistical tests to evaluate the fairness of these models in regards to patient's age and sex.
+We found that these models are not fair likely due to the significant disparity in the demographics of patients in the benign and malignant groups.
+In future work this must be addressed to ensure that systems are able to be implemented with confidence that they are fair.
+Next we reported the inference times of each model.
+We found that all models can make predictions in less than two seconds, which we feel would not slow down patient referral.